splendiddata/session_variable/README.md

 The session_variable database extension has been tested on Postgres versions 9.5, 9.6 and 10.
 <h2>Installation</h2>
-Install as a normal Posrgres database extension:
+Install as a normal Posrgres database extension:<br>
- - Make sure pg_config points to the right places
+ - Make sure pg_config points to the right places<br>
+ - execute make<br>
- - execute make
+ - execute sudo make install installcheck<br>
- - execute sudo make install installcheck and then in the Postgres database execute:
+and then in the Postgres database execute:<br>
  - create extension session_variable;

 <h2>Functions<h2>